lcgodoy/simulation_spatstat/README.md

 ## Simulation study for Spatial Statistics paper

-This repository has two branches, one for "sequential" simulation (the `main` branch) and another one for "parallel" simulation (the `parallel` branch).
-Although both of them are reproducible, the latter uses a [SingularityCE](https://sylabs.io/singularity/) container that assures the reproducibility and allows for running the code in _HPC_ clusters.
+This repository has two options for running the simulations, a "sequential" one (using files ending in `_sequential` branch) and a "parallel" one (using files ending in `_parallel`).
+Although both of them are reproducible, the latter uses a [SingularityCE](https://sylabs.io/singularity/) container that assures the reproducibility and allows for running the code on _HPC_ clusters.

-Both branches share a similar structure, having the following directories:
+The structure of the repository is as follows

 * `src` - contains the source code for:
   - Our `R` package `tpsa`;